 How do you peel and devein shrimp?

 To peel the shrimp simply pull on the legs and the shell will begin to peel away easily.
 You can keep or remove the tails depending on how you intend to serve your recipe.
 If serving an appetizer with the sauce on the side keep the tails on.
 It is easier to eat them that way however make sure you tell your guests that the tails are intact.
-With this particular recipe I recommend removing the tails.
+With this particular recipe, I recommend removing the tails.

 Now to devein the shrimp simply take a small pairing knife and make a shallow cut down the center of the back to the top edge of where the tail is or was.
 To remove the black intestine run cool faucet water over the back of the shrimp and rub with your fingers so the vein will rinse out easily.

-Other shrimp recipe you will love!
+Other shrimp recipes you will love!

 - Garlic Butter Shrimp